Originally Posted on Gurze Eating Disorders Blogs

 In addition to inventive individual responses like Morris-Cafiero, you can join a larger and more collective movement to absorb the latest research and information on health, weight, and wellness.
 ASDAH (the Association for Size Diversity and Health), an international organization dedicated to shifting these antiquated and pervasive ideas about weight and health, was created as a peace movement: promoting education, research, and the provision of services that enhance health and well-being, and which are free from weight-based assumptions and weight discrimination.
 They have a strong mission that follows the Health at Every Size (HAES) principles, explaining that everyone has the right to be peaceful in their own body.
 HAES is a simple measure with important goals:

 Much of the panic and stigma around weight has been fostered by the “obesity epidemic,” anti-obesity campaigns, and uninformed ideas about weight and health.
 There is considerable scientific evidence supporting the HAES approach, establishing that “obesity” is not the health risk it has been reported to be:

-Deb Burgard, a Psychologist and expert in HAES, illuminates the urgency of eliminating body shaming and weight discrimination.
+Deb Burgard, a Psychologist, and expert in HAES illuminate the urgency of eliminating body shaming and weight discrimination.
 “Having the privilege of seeing that weight and health are not inevitably linked, and seeing the terrible toll of weight preoccupation/obsession on my patients across the weight spectrum, as well as learning that people can accept and love the bodies they have, have all made me a passionate advocate for a change in our clinical interventions and public health messages.”

 Suzanne Dooley-Hash, MD (Department of Emergency Medicine at the University of Michigan, medical director at the Center for Eating Disorders) has described weight stigma as “The last socially-acceptable prejudice.”